Imagine getting the finest details from DNA & RNA gels

 UV-light transilluminators use a single wavelength for the visualization of DNA.
 Red and green DNA dyes, such as ethidium bromide or Midori Green dyes have a good absorption in the UV-light spectrum.
 This results in DNA bands with sufficient intensity, however, UV-light is dangerous for the user and for the sample DNA.
 Just 30 seconds of UV-light exposure significantly reduces the cloning efficiency and has consequences for downstream applications.
 For this reason, visualization of DNA with UV-light is not the preferred method.

-Blue/Green: safe and strong detection of all DNA dyes
+Blue/Green (not Blue) LEDs: safe and strong detection of all DNA dyes

 Upgrade Your Camera